HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 and rotation parameters used to correct for motion in each frame.
 Note these are small changes typically <1-2 mm translation and <2 degrees rotation.
    1. Close the SPM realign module
-   1. View the resultant 4D image in FSLeyes (rssub001_pib.nii) using a display min and max of 0 to 30,000.
+   1. View the resultant 4D image in FSLeyes (`rssub001_pib.nii`) using a display min and max of 0 to 30,000.
 Navigate in the viewer to view the sagittal plane just off mid-sagittal.
-Place your crosshairs at the most inferior part of the orbitOfrontal cortex and advance through the PET frames.
+Place your crosshairs at the most inferior part of the orbitofrontal cortex and advance through the PET frames.
 How did the realignment perform?
 Are you still seeing rotation in the sagittal plane between early and late frames?
    1. Now change the max window to 100 to saturate the image and view the outline of the